Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

         )
 ```

+Note that we need to account for a `continuation_token` being passed by the user, in which case we should not make the
+initial call again, but rather resume polling from the rehydrated state.

 ### Poller - LROPoller/AsyncLROPoller

-The last option is if you need to customize the public interface of the LROPoller / AsyncLROPoller.
+The last option is if you need to customize the public interface of the `LROPoller` / `AsyncLROPoller`.

 Example: I want to add a cancel method to my poller